A Twitch Chat Etiquette Guide for New Viewers

 DISCLAIMER: This is a general guide for interacting with streamers on Twitch, whether you are a

-completely unaware of and unfairly penalized for.
-This guide's purpose is to help spread awareness of Twitch
+usually completely unaware of and unfairly penalized for.
+This guide's purpose is to help spread

-Etiquette, and encourage positive interaction with streamers.
-This can apply to other streaming platforms
+awareness of Twitch Etiquette, and encourage positive interaction with streamers.
+This can apply to

-from one individual to another.
-These rules are not set in stone, but good to use as a reference or a
+vary from one individual to another.
+These rules are not set in stone, but good to use as a reference or

 General Stream Etiquette